Martine Géliot: Biography

-Martine Géliot was born into a family of musicians (her mother Huguette Géliot, a pupil of Marcel Tournier—herself the daughter of a harpist—won the first prize of harp of the Conservatoire de Paris—and her great-grandmother was composer Mel Bonis).
+Martine Géliot was born into a family of musicians.
+Her mother, Huguette Géliot, was a pupil of Marcel Tournier and won the first prize of harp of the Conservatoire de Paris.
+Her great-grandmother was composer Mel Bonis.

-Martine Géliot was 14 years old when she unanimously received a first prize at the Conservatoire National Supérieur de Paris where she was a student of Pierre Jamet.

-A very brilliant student, she won the first prize at The International Harp Contest in Israel at the age of 16, which opened her the doors of an international career.
+At age 14, Géliot received a first prize at the Conservatoire National Supérieur de Paris, where she was a student of Pierre Jamet.
+At age 16, she won first prize at The International Harp Contest in Israel.

 She will perform in particular with Jean-Pierre Rampal, Yehudi Menuhin, Ravi Shankar, Jean-Jacques Kantorow, Patrick Gallois, Jacques Vandeville, James Galway, as well as with prestigious conductors.
-Her tours in France and abroad have led her to the most renowned venues, such as the Carnegie Hall in New York city.
+Her concert tours in France and abroad included venues such as the Carnegie Hall in New York city.
 From 1977, Martine Géliot was harp soloist at the Orchestre National de France.
 From 1976 to 1981, she played with Jean Dupouy (viola) and Thomas Prévost (flute) soloists of L'Ensemble de Chambre Français band.

 At the height of her career, she succumbed to cancer in 1988, at the age of 39 years.

 An international harp competition bears her name; It is organized by Huguette Géliot, Christine Lallour and Corinne Fournier.
 Married to Benoît Charvet, jazz musician and composer, she was the mother of Florent and Baptiste Charvet; The latter is composer and chief sound operator.